aws/s2n-tls/bindings/rust/README.md

 cmake --build build -- -j $(nproc)
 ```

-2. CD into your rust project and set environment variables to libs2n library sources.
+2. cd into your rust project and set environment variables to libs2n library sources.

 This tells the bindings to link to pre-built libs2n when running the build script for s2n-tls-sys
 ```